If knowledge and data is power, then data collection is big power. And by extension, with big power comes big responsibility.

 This data is combined with data from the user’s digital behavior – what they click on a website, what they hover over.
 The user can then see the data that has been collected on their own “consent UI” – and revoke access to any kind of data at any time.

-“It gives control back to the user,” says Zimmermann.
-“In a secure and compliant fashion.”
+Ultimately, data collection that isn’t creepy gives control back to the user in a secure and compliant fashion.